pedroraft/pedroraft.com/src/posts/blog-series/making-my-blog-angular-github-pages.md

 This is like Jekyll, there is no back-end server or API, just static hosting of files, the difference is that instead of generating the html on the compilation process we generate it on the client dynamically.
-Process to create a new post on both is the mostly same, create a markdown(.md ) file then commit and push to git, on a branch called gh-pages by default, github will generate your website with your newly created post.
+Process to create a new post on both is the mostly same, create a markdown(.md ) file then commit and push to git, on a branch called gh-pages by default, GitHub will generate your website with your newly created post.

 ---